awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 ## Installation

+> [!WARNING]
+> **Supported installation methods:** EKS Addon or the official Helm repository: `https://awslabs.github.io/mountpoint-s3-csi-driver`.
+Installing from a GitHub branch (`main`, `release-X.Y`, or any other; via `helm install ./charts/...`, or GitOps tools pointing at this repository) is not supported and may break without notice during releases.

 ### Cluster setup (optional)

 If you don't have an existing cluster, you can follow these steps to setup an Amazon EKS cluster using [eksctl](https://eksctl.io/).